 6. Indulging in drama

 Just like when you complain, when you participate in drama you are promoting negative energy, and it drains you to the core and keeps you away from focusing on what matters.
-Someone talking about you on social media is irrelevant and you responding won’t help move you forward in your goals.
+Someone talking about you on social media is irrelevant and your response won’t help move you forward in your goals.

 Please let us know if any of these things resonate with you and if you make the change and experience that energy boost, come back and share your comments with us!
 We love to hear from you!

 Also, do not forget to subscribe to us for more interesting articles.
-You can also follow us on our social media channels:
+You can also follow us on our social media channels for daily updates.